Pokémon: 1989–1995: Development of Red and Green

-In March 1989, Nintendo co-founded Ape, Inc. with Itoi.
-Ape's principal work was Mother (1989), a role-playing game written by Itoi, but it was also founded with the intent to give outside talent a chance to pitch new, innovative games.
+In March 1989, Nintendo and Shigesato Itoi co-founded Ape Inc., a company meant to give outside talent a chance to pitch new, innovative games.
 At the time, Ape was housed in the same Kanda-Sudachō office building as Nintendo, located in Tokyo.
 Ishihara, a friend of both Itoi and Tajiri, was involved with Ape's management (and would become its vice-president in 1991).
 Tajiri's relationship with Ishihara prompted Tajiri to present his idea for Pocket Monsters at Ape's office.
 Present during Tajiri's pitch was Takashi Kawaguchi, who worked at Nintendo's General Affairs Department and was also a manager at Ape.
 Kawaguchi brought the idea to Nintendo president Hiroshi Yamauchi, who reportedly said: "This is it.
 This is the idea I've been waiting for."
-By pure coincidence, Ishihara had come up with an idea for a game similar to that of Tajiri, and around the same time was discussing it with Ape.
-This game, Toto, involved "using the Game Boy as an insect cage".
-Ishihara emphasized, however, that the idea of trading creatures with the link cable was Tajiri's.
-GF and Ape agreed to merge their projects together.
-According to Tajiri, the two teams initially collaborated on the game, but the work proved difficult, one of the reasons being that Ape was busy developing EarthBound.
-Tajiri eventually figured that "rather than working with Ape, we had to do something on our own, or the project would never get finished".
-Ape, Inc. is not credited on the final product.

 The development contract was signed at the beginning of 1990, with a planned delivery of the game in October.
 Tajiri directed the project, working under Ishihara.
 Ishihara was the producer – he managed the budget, staff, and work schedule, monitored the game's overall progress, and served as a liaison between Game Freak and Nintendo.
 Ishihara also contributed ideas to the development, and helped with debugging.
 Sugimori was in charge of the graphics and character design.
 Masuda created all music and sound effects, and did part of the programming.
 The budget that Nintendo granted to Game Freak was low; thus, Pocket Monsters was initially planned as a small, compact game, based primarily around Tajiri's core idea of exchanging.
-However, as development progressed, GF's ideas and ambitions for Pokemon grew.
+However, as development progressed, Game Freak's ideas and ambitions for Pokemon grew.
 They soon realized that the game they were beginning to envision would not be easy to make.
-Sugimori admitted that, at the time, no one at GF had much knowledge of RPGs.
-"We thought we could handle it, but as we began working, we realized it was going to be tough", he acknowledged.
-Pocket Monsters was suspended indefinitely, and GF turned their focus on other titles (see Game Freak).
+Pocket Monsters was suspended indefinitely, and Game Freak turned their focus on other titles (see Game Freak).